Tecnativa/doodba-copier-template/docs/faq.md

 export DOCKER_HOST=unix:///run/user/$(id -u)/podman/podman.sock
 # Instruct git-aggregator to use inner UID and GID 0, which podman will map to your user
 export DOODBA_GITAGGREGATE_UID=0 DOODBA_GITAGGREGATE_GID=0 DOODBA_UMASK=22
-# Disable network isolation
-export DOODBA_NETWORK_INTERNAL=false
 ```

-Once all that is done, continue with normal wokflow on that terminal.
+Once all that is done, continue with normal workflow on that terminal.

 Add those exports to your bash profile to avoid repeating them for each terminal.
 If you
 use `fish`, it's easier: